trustlines-protocol/builder/README.md

 # What's inside

-The image comes with some things preinstalled.
+The image comes with a python and nodejs development setup preinstalled.

 ## Postgresql